anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 6.9-22; 7.24; 8.14-19** begins a 22-week semicontinuous series in the Pentateuch (12 weeks in Genesis, 9 weeks in Exodus and Deuteronomy 34 for the final week), which covers all of the Sundays after Trinity.
 (In the RCL, the series begins at Genesis 1.1 on Trinity Sunday, whereas in Common Worship that passage is set for 2 before Lent.)
 A brief account is provided of Noah and the flood.
 (See also the alternative first readings for Easter 4-6.) **Psalm 46** says, 'Therefore we will not fear, though ... the waters rage and swell'.
 (Perhaps intentionally, there is a link with the 'floods' in the Gospel reading.)
 * **Romans 1.16, 17; 3.22b-28 [29-31]** begins a 16-part semicontinuous series in Romans, and is about the righteousness of God through faith.
 * **Matthew 7.21-29** continues the series in Matthew (from 2 before Lent), on the theme of hearing and doing, with the house on rock or sand, and the floods coming.
 (If the reading is extended to begin at verse 16, this would restore to the lectionary some important sayings that are omitted by Common Worship: see RCL 'Proper 3' and Luke 6.43-44.)
 The 'Related' reading, **Deuteronomy 11.18-21, 26-28**, is about blessing following obedience, and curse following disobedience.
 The 'Related' psalm, **Psalm 31.1-5, 19-24** [or 31.19-24] mentions God being a 'strong rock', and speaks of the blessings that come from fearing God.

+Year B

+* **1 Samuel 3.1-10 [11-20]** begins a series on history and wisdom (4 weeks in 1 Samuel, 7 weeks in 2 Samuel, 2 weeks in 1 Kings, 1 week in Song of Solomon, 3 weeks in Proverbs, 1 week in Esther, 4 weeks in Job).
+This reading begins a series on Samuel, Saul, David and Solomon from 1 and 2 Samuel and 1 Kings, and is about God calling Samuel (see Epiphany 2). **Psalm 139.1-5, 12-18** says, 'you know my sitting down and my rising up'.
+* **2 Corinthians 4.5-12** continues the series in 2 Corinthians (see Proper 3, NB: RCL 'Proper 3'), and says, 'we have this treasure in clay jars'.
+* **Mark 2.23 &ndash; 3.6** continues the series in Mark (from Proper 3, NB: RCL 'Proper 3'), and is about Jesus and the sabbath.
+The 'Related' reading, **Deuteronomy 5.12-15**, is about the sabbath.
+The 'Related' psalm, **Psalm 81.1-10**, says, 'I eased their shoulder from the burden', reflecting the sabbath.

 Year C